DoctorKhan/The-Social-Game-Book/src/00_introduction/001_quick_start_guide.md

 **Investigation Questions**:

-- Where do you encounter the Engine Protocol most strongly?
+- Where do you encounter the Machine Protocol most strongly?
-- Where do you still experience the Family Protocol?
+- Where do you still experience the Kin Protocol?
-- How can you bring more Family Protocol into your daily interactions?
+- How can you bring more Kin Protocol into your daily interactions?

 ## The Daily Check-In Protocol